Table of Contents

 - Tattoos or body piercings: Tattoos or body piercings should always be done by a licensed professional whose equipment, including ink, is sterile.
 The US Centers for Disease Control and Prevention (CDC) recommends instruments be used only once and then thrown away.
 Reusable instruments must be sterilized between uses.
 Using alcohol to clean instruments is not enough.
 Proper sterilization means that instruments are treated with steam, or autoclaved.

 Unsafe sex is sex without condoms or other barriers, and without using HIV treatment-as-prevention methods.
-Unsafe sex can put you and/or your partner at risk for HIV or other sexually transmitted infections or diseases (STIs or STDs).
+Unsafe sex can put you and/or your partner at risk for acquiring HIV or other sexually transmitted infections or diseases (STIs or STDs).
 Safer sex (sex using condoms, other barriers, and/or treatment-as-prevention methods consistently and correctly) is the most effective way to protect yourself and your partner.

 Taking HIV drugs can be a part of safer sex practices.
 For people living with HIV, taking HIV drugs regularly can reduce their viral load to undetectable levels.
 This reduces the risk of HIV transmission to others.
-Achieving and keeping an undetectable viral load makes it impossible for their blood, vaginal fluids, and semen (cum) to pass HIV on to others.
+Achieving and keeping an undetectable viral load makes it impossible for their blood, vaginal fluids, and semen (cum) to pass HIV on to sexual partners.

 For people who are HIV-negative, taking HIV drugs as pre-exposure prophylaxis (PrEP) can reduce the chance of acquiring HIV.
 For more information, please see our fact sheet on PrEP for Women.